TeamCOMPAS/COMPAS/online-docs/pages/Getting started/building-COMPAS.rst

     setenv COMPAS_ROOT_DIR ~/codes/COMPAS

-Tip: you can check whether you have correctly defined the environment variable and sourced the  worked by typing in your terminal the command:
+Tip: you can check whether you have correctly defined the environment variable and whether its been active by typing into your terminal the command:
     ECHO $COMPAS_ROOT_DIR
 This should return the directory location of the COMPAS folder (i.e. "~/codes/COMPAS").

 Now go to the COMPAS source code directory::